Dean Traylor is a freelance writer and teacher who writes about various subjects including education and creative writing.

 In the city of Los Angeles (nearly 20 miles northeast of Cypress), public funds are drying up, as well.
 Further cuts threaten to stall a slow economic recovery for the region.
 It has also affected many local and state workers whose jobs are routinely at stake.

-A big city government and a charter school don’t seem to have much in common.
-However, the two entities have taken massive reduction in what they can offer to the public, due to California’s budget crisis.
+A big-city government and a charter school don’t seem to have much in common.
+However, the two entities have taken a massive reduction in what they can offer to the public, due to California’s budget crisis.
 They’ve also latched onto—and implemented—a short-term solution to their woes.

 Unpaid Vacation or Temporary Layoff?

 The immediate results of a furlough day are four-day workweeks for many companies and public agencies.
 This also results in the reduction of critical teaching days at public schools.

 - save money by cutting the utility costs of a facility,

 - reduce clerical tasks that may result in expenditures, and

 - cut back by not laying off the employees.
 Instead, they get a reduction in their weekly checks.

 In many cases, a furlough day is temporary or used periodically.
 It is a rarity that it becomes a permanent part of a company’s workweek schedule.